alexnesov/LLMs-and-Agents/Use Case/structure_unstructured.md

 Words in their raw form are unstructured, from a computational point of view (they **are** structured from a humand standpoint, but not for a computer).

 ```
 pip install gensim
 ```

+Here's a Python example to create word embeddings with two dimensions:
 ```
 from gensim.models import Word2Vec